AthleticNet/web-styles/README.md

 ```
 Source: https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token

-### Alternatives
+## Usage
+- In a Webpack project (like Angular), you can then add `@import "~@athleticnet/web-styles/7.3/site-dependencies.scss";` to use the SCSS variables and mixins supplied in this package.
+- In Visual Studio, ...

+### Possible solutions to sharing styles across repos
-Could publish to NPM for easier package install, but that makes it harder to publish.
-GitHub packages makes the automatic publish easier as anyone with access to the AthleticNet org can publish, whereas NPM makes the consumption easier.
+1. Publish to NPM would make for easier package install, but that makes it harder to publish as each package editor must be authenticated with NPMJS.org (would require making a team organization...).
+2. GitHub packages requires a 1-time authentication with the Github package registry per user, but makes the automatic publish easier as anyone with access to the AthleticNet org can publish by simply creating a new release on GitHub.
+3. Continue installing repositories side-by-side, but that leaves our issue of automatic deployments via GitHub actions unsolved